yerodigo-cell/moodle-local_xpstore/README.md

 * **⚡ Extra Attempt:** Works with Quizzes.
 Students can spend XP to unlock an additional attempt for a specific quiz even if it's already closed.
 * **⏳ 24h Extension:** Works only with Assignments.
 Students can redeem their points to get extra time to submit a task.
 * **⭐ Bonus:** Adds extra points directly to **any grade item** within the Moodle gradebook.
 It is fully compatible with assignments, quizzes, forums, or any other gradable element.
 Perfect for "Extra Credit" or "Second Chance" mechanics.
-* **🔓 Reward:** Unlocks hidden content or VIP groups.
+* **🔓 Reward:** Unlocks content in VIP groups.
 Upon purchase, the student is **automatically added** to a predefined Moodle group. **Note:** The teacher must create the group in the course beforehand and configure the content's "Restrict access" settings to point to that specific group.

 ---